aaronbloomfield/ics/hws/hw-tricky-jump.md

 	gcc -o part1 part1.o print.o
 ```

+Note: on some platforms, the flags `-m64 -no-pie` had to be added to the two `gcc` lines.
+See if the above works for you first; if not, then try adding those two flags.

 Remember that the indentation is tabs, not spaces!
 The executable here is just `part1`.
 You are welcome to use the Makefile provided above, and add your lines to that.
 Just be sure to put *your* compilation lines *above* what is already in the Makefile.
 At this point, you should be able to type `make` it should compile, and it should print:

 ```